Customer Acquisition Cost Defined

 When investors look at a startup, there is not much operating history or financials that they can base their investment decision on.
 They almost always look at the future potential of the idea and the company.
 Therefore, investors place considerable importance on how much the business needs to spend to acquire a customer versus how much money the business can earn from the customer.

 CAC is equally important for the company itself, especially the marketing department.
 Marketing teams main goal is to reduce customer aquisitions cost to optimize and increase the companies profit margin.

 Significance of CAC for Startups

 With startups, the customer acquisition cost is critical.
-If the cost of acquiring a customer is higher than the net profits they will generate, a startup will need to raise significant capital to scale, and may prove to not be a viable business model.
+If the cost of acquiring a customer is higher than the net profits they will generate, a startup will need to raise significant capital to scale.
+Ultimately, this may prove to not be a viable business model.

-A high customer acquisition cost is likely the number one cause of startup failure, especially in regards to internet companies and web-related campaigns.
+A high acquisition cost is likely the number one cause of startup failure.
+This is especially true in regards to internet companies and web-related campaigns.

-Startups should be concerned about their CAC, along with their team, product, and market, to create and sustain a viable business model.
-If there is an optimal customer acquisition cost, the startup has the potential for improved profit margins and a higher probability of survival and growth.
+Startups should be concerned about their CAC to create and sustain a viable business model.
+Startup have the potential for improved profit margins and higher probability of survival with optimal customer acquisition cost.

 Customer acquisition cost is also a critical deciding factor of the potential of a startup at the time of a liquidation event, like an IPO or acquisition, or while raising funds from investors.

 The Bottom Line